carablick/geant4-fedora-installguide/README.md

 # geant4-fedora-installguide
-Geant4 installation guide from source for fedora42 made as painless as possible
+Geant4 installation guide from scratch, for Fedora 42, made as painless as possible.

 Installation guide: Geant4-v11.3.2